 Location: Kaitiaki Adventures run walking tours on the mountain.
 They do pick-ups in Rotorua.
 Alternatively, land on Mt Tarawera on a helicopter tour with Volcanic Air.

 9. Raft down the world’s highest commercially rafted waterfall!

 That’s right, if you have that go big or go home mantra then white water rafting the Kaituna River is a must!
 The biggest feature of the river is a 7m waterfall, the highest commercially rafted waterfall in New Zealand!

 10. The Redwoods Forest

 Ok, so New Zealand has a lot of forests but for a forest experience unlike any other in New Zealand, check out the Redwoods Forest.
-Also known as Whakarewarewa Forest, The Redwoods is a mix of native a exotic forest with tracks that can be experienced by bike or foot.
+Also known as Whakarewarewa Forest, The Redwoods is a mix of native an exotic forest with tracks that can be experienced by bike or foot.
 Check out panoramic viewpoints, bubbling mud pools, lakes and even a treetop walkway for a different perspective.
-The treewalk is also doable at night so some stunning light displays.
+The Treewalk is also doable at night so some stunning light displays.